vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 - Dense retrieval using bi-encoder [sentence-transformers/msmarco-MiniLM-L-6-v3 🤗](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3)
   The original model uses mean pooling over the last layer of the MiniLM model.
-  A simple L2 normalization is used to normalize vectors to unit length (1) so that one can use innerproduct distance metric instead of angular distance metric.
+  A simple L2 normalization is used to normalize vectors to unit length (1) so that one can use inner product distance metric instead of angular distance metric.
   The L2 normalization stage is added to the ONNX execution graph.
-  Using innerproduct saves computations compared to angular distance during the approximate nearest neighbor search.
+  Using inner product saves computations compared to angular distance during the approximate nearest neighbor search.
 - Contextualized late interaction (COLBert) [vespa-engine/col-minilm 🤗](https://huggingface.co/vespa-engine/col-minilm).
 - Cross-Encoder [cross-encoder/ms-marco-MiniLM-L-6-v2 🤗](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2).
   Sometimes also referred to as BERT-mono or BERT-cat in scientific literature.
   This is a model which take both the query and the passage as input.
 The sample application supports both applying this model at the content nodes or at the stateless container nodes.
-The latter approach allows removing duplicates or business constraints before applying the compute intensive model.
+The latter approach allows removing duplicates or business constraints before applying the compute-intensive model.

 Code to export these models to [ONNX](https://docs.vespa.ai/en/onnx.html) format for efficient serving in Vespa.ai is available in the [model export notebook](src/main/python/model-exporting.ipynb).